chschnell/build-qt5-rpi/README.md

 ../build-qt5-rpi/build-qt5-rpi.sh install
 ```

 If all goes well then you can now use this host to cross-build Qt applications for your Pi.
-Before deploying your application you need to copy `qt-everywhere-opensource-rpi_5.9.4_armhf.deb` to your Pi and install it there, see [Raspberry Pi installation](#raspberry-pi-installation).
+Before deploying your application you need to copy `qt-everywhere-opensource-rpi_5.9.4_armhf.deb` to your Pi and install it there, as described in the next section.

 ## Raspberry Pi installation